Parabolic quasi-contact cone structures with an infinitesimal symmetry: Curvature analysis of PCQ structures and their quasi-contactification

 Note that relations \eqref{eq:orthopath-inv-from-Finsler} imply that if an orthopath geometry arises as the reduction of a pseudo-conformal structure with a null infinitesimal symmetry, i.e. $\sq=0,$ then the corresponding (pseudo-)Finsler structure has non-vanishing mean Cartan torsion, i.e. $I_a\neq 0,$ almost everywhere.

 The vanishing conditions $\bN=0$ or $\bq=0$ can be used to define new classes of (pseudo-)Finsler structures that are invariant under divergence equivalence.
-For instance, if the Finsler metric is monochromatic, i.e. $I_{a;b}=J_a=0,$ it follows from \eqref{eq:orthopath-inv-from-Finsler} that $\bN=0.$ If the indicatrices are centro-affine minimal hypersurfaces \cite{Wang-minimal}, i.e. $\ve^{ab}I_{a;\ub}=0,$ then by \eqref{eq:orthopath-inv-from-Finsler} the condition $\sq=0$ is equivalent to
+For instance, if the Finsler metric is monochromatic, then one has $I_{a;b}=J_a=0,$ and from \eqref{eq:orthopath-inv-from-Finsler} it follows that $\bN=0.$ If the indicatrices are centro-affine minimal hypersurfaces \cite{Wang-minimal}, i.e. $\ve^{ab}I_{a;\ub}=0,$ then by \eqref{eq:orthopath-inv-from-Finsler} the condition $\sq=0$ is equivalent to

 We do not know if the condition above has been investigated among centro-affine minimal hypersurfaces.

 Lastly, we recall that centro-affine hypersurfaces for which $I_a=0$ correspond to affine spheres with center at the origin e.g. see \cite[Section 6.1.2]{AffineDiffGeom}.
 Such (pseudo-)Finsler structures, when they have Lorentzian signature, were considered in \cite{Minguzzi} as a case of Finslerian space-times.
 Moreover, using the invariant bilinear form $\bh$ in \eqref{eq:Finsler-biliner-form}, the flag curvature can be decomposed into a trace part and a trace-free part, i.e.